WPP-Public/akqa-nz-beam/README.md

 - AWS CLI v2 with the [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
-- IAM permissions for `ssm:StartSession` on the target instance
+- IAM permission for `ssm:StartSession` on both:
+  - the target instance (`arn:aws:ec2:REGION:ACCOUNT:instance/i-…`)
+  - the SSH session document (`arn:aws:ssm:REGION::document/AWS-StartSSHSession`)
 - An SSH key that the instance accepts (SSM only replaces the network path)

+Beam uses `--document-name AWS-StartSSHSession` so Session Manager can act as an SSH `ProxyCommand` for rsync.
+A plain interactive session (`aws ssm start-session --target i-…` without that document) can succeed while SSH tunneling still fails if the document is missing from the IAM policy.

 Then deploy as usual: